oskariorg/oskari-docs/community/oskari_community.md

 -------------| -----------
 **[CGI Finland Ltd](http://www.cgi.fi/)** | -
 **[City of Helsinki](http://www.helsinki.fi/)** | Helsinki City is a member of Oskari Joint Development Forum.
 Contact for the City of Helsinki is Outi Hermans.
+**[City of Joensuu](http://www.joensuu.fi/)** | "The aim of City of Joensuu is to utilize Oskari map service as a platform for geospatial knowledge management." - Jarno Kinnunen
 **[City of Tampere](http://www.tampere.fi/)** | City of Tampere is utilizing and developing [Oskari software to internal & external use](https://kartat.tampere.fi/oskari/).
 Contact: Anna Mustajoki
 **[City of Turku](http://www.turku.fi/)** | City of Turku is involved in Oskari development through [Lounaistieto](https://karttapalvelu.lounaistieto.fi/) services.
 Contacts: Katariina Hilke (City of Turku) & Natalia Räikkönen (Regional Council of Southwest Finland)
 **[COSS association](https://coss.fi/)** | -
-**[Codento Ltd](https://codento.fi/)** | At Codento we firmly believe in the power of open-source technologies such as Oskari.
+**[Codento Ltd](https://codento.fi/)** | "At Codento we firmly believe in the power of open-source technologies such as Oskari.
 Our objective is to achieve cost-effective software development.
 We deliver maintainable software with a long and healthy life span.
-Codento provides both software engineering and GIS expertise.
+Codento provides both software engineering and GIS expertise."
 **[Cybercom Ltd](https://www.cybercom.com/)** | -
 **[Finnish Transport Safety Agency](https://www.trafi.fi/en)** | -
 **[Finnish Heritage Agency](http://www.nba.fi/)** | [Cultural environment information services](https://kartta.museoverkko.fi/) are using Oskari.
 Contact: Minna Ryyppö, Finnish Heritage Agency.